Tinitto/text_to_audio/README.md

 - The back end is a simple golang app with a web server
 - The front end is a simple html file with a PWA enabled.
 I will need to use go templates.

+## Notes

+- No need for gofiber.
+I just need three templates.

+  - One displays the textarea where text is to be put
+  - The other displays a login with google button if user is not logged in
+  - The other displays that sorry, you are not allowed here, if they are not in the list of email addresses allowed.

+- For session, I can use google session to track the email of the signed in user.